mateuscleite/nba19-dashboard/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

-In another terminal run `ỳarn serve` for the backend server.
+In another terminal run `cd server && ỳarn serve` for the backend server.
 It is located at `http://localhost:8000/`.

 ### Using a single terminal